+Sepsis is a medical emergency.
+Time matters.
 Sepsis is the body's extreme response to an infection.
 Sepsis can rapidly cause tissue damage, organ failure and death without timely treatment.
-Sepsis is a medical emergency.
-Time matters.

 Sepsis happens when an existing infection in your skin, lungs, urinary tract, gut or somewhere else spreads and triggers a chain reaction through your body.
 Sepsis is most commonly caused by Staphylococcus aureus (staph), Escherichia coli (E. coli), and some types of Streptococcus.